sanity-io/sanity-plugin-dashboard-widget-shopify/README.md

 The `sanity-connect` dashboard widget listens to this document for changes in real-time and updates accordingly.
 No sensitive information about your store or products are sent over the wire.

+This `sanity.sync.connect` document is also automatically removed for you when you disconnect the project from within Sanity Connect on Shopify.

 ```json
 {
   "_createdAt": "2021-11-05T20:41:45Z",